What were the top-trending products on buyers’ shopping lists in Sin City? We investigate.

 In Chicago, Melissa Quick, president of Steve Quick Jeweler, is also being circumspect about her purchases.
 “We need to make sure that we have some pieces that we can sell for under $2,000,” she says.
 “We always cherry-pick pieces, and we start with the people that we have long-term relationships with to see if we find the things that excite us there.”

-Elizabeth Campbell, another buyer at Robbins Brothers, says she’s looking for fashion-forward “gifts that wow, especially bracelets and earrings,” in the under $10,000 retail price bracket, featuring either lab-grown or natural diamonds.
+Elizabeth Campbell, another buyer at Robbins Brothers, says she’s looking for fashion-forward “gifts that wow, especially bracelets and earrings,” in the under-$10,000 retail price bracket, featuring either lab-grown or natural diamonds.

-Bayley’s first stop: fellow Floridian Anna Zuckerman.
+One jeweler Bayley favors: fellow Floridian Anna Zuckerman.
 “She has amazing designs that are red carpet–worthy at gift-giving prices.”

-“Our customer gravitates toward elegant, everyday pieces, and we always look for a new take on diamond tennis bracelets and necklaces, yellow gold chains as well as an expanded offering for men’s jewelry,” says Anne Russell, executive vice president at Hamilton Jewelers, with locations in New Jersey and Southern Florida.
+“Our customer gravitates toward elegant everyday pieces, and we always look for a new take on diamond tennis bracelets and necklaces, yellow gold chains, as well as an expanded offering for men’s jewelry,” says Anne Russell, executive vice president at Hamilton Jewelers, with locations in New Jersey and southern Florida.

 The interest in men’s jewelry means that “when it comes time for men to select their wedding bands, it is no longer just an alternative metal $500 ring,” Bayley says.
-“They are spending far more than ever before,” she adds.
-“But it’s not time to bring out that old tray of men’s channel-set bands—the guys want custom, too.
+“They are spending far more than ever before.
+But it’s not time to bring out that old tray of men’s channel-set bands—the guys want custom, too.
 Meteorite inlay, dinosaur bone, and turquoise have been popular choices paired with yellow gold.
-It’s the metal of choice for my grooms this year, so I will be at the Heavy Stone booth looking for all the new styles to display.”
+It’s the metal of choice for my grooms this year.”

 Top: 14k yellow gold fluted diamond and gold pendant, $1,219, 14k yellow gold heart diamond scattered pendant, $4,192, 14k yellow gold Polaris mother-of-pearl diamond pendant, $1,085; Mondrian Collection